 Above all, the easiest way to significantly increase the daily vitamin C intake is by eating fruits high in vitamin C like oranges, strawberries, kiwis, lemons, papayas, and mangos!

-Certain vegetables, such as broccoli, cauliflower, and peppers are particularly rich in vitamin C as well.
+Certain vegetables, such as broccoli, cauliflower, and peppers are excellent sources of vitamin C as well.

-You can safely get high doses of vitamin C, both from foods and supplements.
-But, you shouldn’t get too much vitamin C. Chronic high doses of vitamin C from supplements may cause adverse effects.
+You can safely get high doses of vitamin C, both from foods or supplements.
+But, you shouldn’t get too much vitamin C. Taking high dosages for years from supplements may cause adverse effects.